Postgraduate Module Selection 2023/24

-Choose between the General Masters, with maximum flexibility of module choice, or five Majors options in specialised areas.
-To meet the requirements for a Major, complete the four core major modules listed below, plus any four other taught modules, plus the specific Major Project.
-Recommended options for each major are detailed below, however, students are free to tailor their optional module choices.
+Choose between the General Masters, with maximum flexibility of module choice, or six Majors options in specialised areas.
+To meet the requirements for a Major, complete the four core major modules listed below, plus any four other 7.5 credit taught modules, plus the specific Major Project.
+Recommended options for each major are listed below, however, students are free to tailor their optional module choices.
 The General Masters Project is taken if choosing the Masters without a Major option.

 Qualifier students choose from the same set of modules, but do not take a project module until they have transferred onto the MEng programme.

 Core Skills: Semiconductor and photonic device design and production, industry practices